gdi3d/beautiful-jekyll/_posts/2020-01-18-your-filename.md

 [http://nvie.com/posts/a-successful-git-branching-model/](http://nvie.com/posts/a-successful-git-branching-model/)

-<a id="devel-server"></a>
 ## Give your developers a small/medium size server to deploy they work and test it.

 Make sure you have a **pre production** environment that matches your **production** environment to test everything (but smaller).

-You don't need to spent a lot on this, you can launch a VM on [DigitalOcean](https://m.do.co/c/3f5960ccae7c "DigitalOcean") (use this link and get USD 100 of credit on new accounts), [Amazon Web Services](https://aws.amazon.com/lightsail "AWS Lightsail")
+You don't need to spend a lot on this, you can launch a VM on [DigitalOcean](https://m.do.co/c/3f5960ccae7c "DigitalOcean") (use this link and get USD 100 of credit on new accounts), [Amazon Web Services](https://aws.amazon.com/lightsail "AWS Lightsail")

 You can turn it off and on to save some bucks.

 ## Implement some work methodology

-I've found that these two works well most of the time, but all teams are different so you need to test wich one works for you and don't be afraid to make changes to it
+I've found that these two works well most of the time, but all teams are different so you need to test which one works for you and don't be afraid to make changes to it

 ## Scrum

-Its based on the Agile methodology
+It's based on the Agile methodology

 > Agile software development is a group of software development methods in which solutions evolve through collaboration between self-organizing, cross-functional teams.
 It promotes adaptive planning, evolutionary development, early delivery, continuous improvement, and encourages rapid and flexible response to change.